Well-posedness for the $\bar\partial$-problem relevant to the AKNS spectral problem: Dbar problem relevant to the AKNS spectral problem

 \section{Dbar problem relevant to the AKNS spectral problem}

 In this section, we will develop a decomposition technique for the Dbar problem and extend the above properties to consider the AKNS spectral problem.
 For convenience, the $k$ plane will be called spectral space, and $x,t$ be physical variables.
 For Lax integrable system with linear spectral problem $\phi_x=U\phi$, the potential matrix $U=U(x;k)$ can be regarded as an important characteristic to certain nonlinear integrable PDE.
-Now applying the Dbar problem